 When you first sign up for a mortgage, you agree to certain terms that can last between 15 and 30 years.
 Most people assume that those terms are set in stone, but that is not true.
 Refinancing your mortgage is one of the key financial tools that you have in your toolbox.
 It can help you lower your mortgage payments for any number of reasons.
 So when should you look into refinancing your mortgage?
 Here are some good things to look for.

 Mortgage interest rates are always changing, so if interest rates are currently lower than what you are paying on your mortgage, you may want to look into refinancing.
 The first thing to do is to check your interest rate.
 This rate was locked in when you received your mortgage.
 Next, look at what current interest rates are.
 Keep in mind that your individual interest rate is determined by your credit score and financial trustworthiness, so you aren’t guaranteed the lower interest rate.
 Make sure you know what your new interest rate would be before you refinance.
 If you don’t have a healthy credit score, check your credit report and see if there is anything you can fix.
 You can also hire a credit repair company to help you raise your score.
+Here are our credit repair reviews to help you find the right one.

 Did you only have average credit when you got your mortgage?
 That could have driven up the interest rate, which means you could be paying thousands you don’t need to be paying.
 If your credit score has gone up and you now have good or even excellent credit, you should be looking at refinancing.
 Your higher credit score will lower your interest rate, helping your save on your monthly mortgage payments.